Morioka reimen: History

-In 1954 Aoki opened a yakiniku restaurant called Shokudoen (食道園) and served cold noodles on the Menu.
+In 1954, Aoki opened a yakiniku restaurant called Shokudoen (食道園) and served cold noodles on the menu.
 Using his memory he recreated the taste of his hometown with Japanese ingredients.
 Slowly the noodles became popular in Morioka.
 Other restaurants started to open up and also served the cold noodles.
 By the mid-1980s a gourmet boom elevated the cold noodles to national fame.
-They started to be known as Morioka Reimen, instead of just Reimen.
+They started to be known as Morioka reimen, instead of just reimen.

-Differences from the Korean Naengmyeon
+Differences from raengmyon (naengmyeon)

-The naengmyeon from Pyongyang are mainly buckwheat flour, but the noodles of Morioka cold noodles are mainly potato starch and have a transparent look.
-The Pyongyang cold noodles are also thinner and not as strong as Morioka cold noodles.
+Pyongyang raengmyon uses mainly buckwheat flour, but the noodles of Morioka reimen are mainly potato starch and have a transparent look.
+Pyongyang raengmyon noodles are also thinner and not as strong as Morioka reimen.